 Several noticeable symptoms indicate your air conditioner is not providing adequate cooling.
 The most obvious is when the system is running, but the air from the vents is warm or slightly cool.

-Other signs include the indoor central air conditioning system needing to run constantly or for longer periods to reach the set temperature, higher than normal humidity levels in your home, spikes in your electricity bills from increased runtime, and lack of cold air or condensation at the indoor air quality unit.
-You may also notice new sounds like clunks, grinds or buzzing, indicating a mechanical problem.
+Other signs include the indoor central air conditioning system needing to run constantly or for longer periods to reach the set temperature, higher-than-normal humidity levels in your home, spikes in your electricity bills from increased runtime, and lack of cold air or condensation at the indoor air quality unit.
+You may also notice new sounds like clunks, grinds, or buzzing, indicating a mechanical problem.

 If puddles of water start forming near indoor vents, the evaporator coil is likely icing up due to low refrigerant.
 Paying attention to these warning signs of insufficient cooling will prompt you to diagnose the issue promptly before damage or costly repairs occur.